tenacityteam/tenacity/CONTRIBUTING.md

 valuable to us as people like **you** help us build Tenacity.
 Some guidelines have been put in place in an effort to keep the codebase clean.

-**At this time, pull requests must be made against the `audacity-3.7` branch.
-If you had previously planned to open a pull request against `main`, please rebase it against the `audacity-3.7-rebase` branch.
-See https://codeberg.org/tenacityteam/tenacity/pulls/527 for progress on the rebase**.

-**Contribution policies and procedures remain unchanged throughout the rebase.
-Since the default branch is temporarily `audacity-3.7-rebase`, please replace any references to `main` with `audacity-3.7-rebase` for the time being.**

-**This notice (in bold) is temporary.
-Once the rebase is finished, this notice will be removed entirely.**

 ## The Use of LLMs and AI in Contributions
 **Please read this section IN FULL before continuing with your contribution.
 We reserve the right to close or ignore any issue, feature request, or